 Greece Country Report

-Heavy bureaucracy, complicated legal requirements, inefficient state mechanism, and high corruption levels put Greece among the worst EU performers for ease of doing business, below several Western Balkan countries.
+Heavy bureaucracy, complicated legal requirements, inefficient state mechanisms, and a high risk of corruption put Greece among the worst EU performers for ease of doing business, below several Western Balkan countries.
 Corruption is particularly persistent in the public sector.
-Unions' resistance, politicians' unwillingness to implement unpopular measures, and lack of know-how are likely to hamper progress.
-Strikes will become less frequent, but will still affect public services (including transport), ports, major roads, border crossings, and companies/sectors that are due to be privatised.
-The treatment of impaired mortgage debt remains a key regulatory concern: increased provisioning risks leaving the banking sector with a capital shortfall.
+Trade union resistance and probable patchy implementation are likely to hamper progress on reforms.
+There is a high risk of strikes affecting public services (including transport), ports, major roads, border crossings, and companies/sectors that are due to be privatised.

 Greece has the highest frequency of domestic terrorist attacks in Western Europe, staged by far-left militants and anarchist groups.
-Over the past few years, several splinter groups have surfaced, using IEDs, assassinations, drive-by shootings, timed incendiary devices and letter-bombs.
-Their priority targets include multinational corporations (plans to attack COSCO in 2017), foreign embassies (the French embassy, 2018), financial institutions (Eurobank, 2017), law enforcement (Athens court, 2018), and political parties/figures (ex-premier Lucas Papademos, 2017).
-Throughout 2018, anarchist militant group Rouvikonas has primarily focused on vandalism, attacking a wide range of targets, a trend that is likely to continue.
+Over the past few years, several splinter groups have surfaced, using rudimentary IEDs, hand grenades, drive-by shootings, timed incendiary devices, and letter-bombs.
+Their priority targets include multinational corporations (plans to attack COSCO in 2017), foreign embassies (the French embassy, 2018), financial institutions (Eurobank, 2017), law enforcement (Athens court, 2018), political parties/figures (ex-premier Lucas Papademos, 2017), and the media (Skai TV, 2018).
+In the past two years, anarchist militant group Rouvikonas has primarily focused on vandalism, attacking a wide range of targets, a trend that is likely to continue.

 War risks in Greece stem from disagreements over boundary demarcations with Turkey in the Aegean Sea (maritime and air boundaries) and the Cyprus issue.
-Maritime and aviation disputes, and disagreements over patrolling rights, will pose risks to military ships and to hydrocarbon exploration and other vessels in the eastern Aegean Sea.
-However, all involved parties are members or candidate countries of the same international and regional organisations (such as the European Union, NATO, the Council of Europe, and the OSCE), reducing the risk of these disputes evolving into armed confrontations.
+Maritime and aviation disputes, and disagreements over patrolling rights, will pose risks to military ships and to hydrocarbon exploration and other vessels in the eastern Aegean Sea, but a full-scale military conflict is unlikely.
+All involved parties are members or candidate countries of the same international and regional organisations (such as the European Union, NATO, the Council of Europe, and the OSCE), reducing the risk of these disputes evolving into a military conflict.

 Vaccinations required to enter the country